 - present their work to a suitable public forum, ideally in a local setting such as the Joshua Tree National Park Association's Desert Institute Lecture Series; and

-- provide suitable content for the NPS website.
+- provide a summary of their project that is suitable for the NPS website.

 All awards are administered through a reimbursement program.
 Recipients are expected to complete all of the requirements of the grant within two years of receiving the award.

-Learn more about the 2015 Robert Lee Graduate Student Research Grant program by downloading an application form (272 kB PDF).
+Learn more about the 2016 Robert Lee Graduate Student Research Grant program by downloading an application form (271 kB fillable PDF).

 Questions?
 Contact the program administrator.